I am an official Venezianico dealer.

 Optional: the Venezianico Grand Tour as an alternative direction

-Precisely because it briefly appears in the video, it fits well here as a complementary alternative.
+Especially because it briefly appears in the video, it fits well here as a complementary alternative.
 It is not a direct competitor to the new Nereide GMT 39, but rather a different direction within the same design world.

 To the Venezianico Nereide GMT Grand Tour in the shop